gaolin1/antibiogram_edit/README.md

 ---

 *Steps*:
-> to extract from Epic: run antibiogram report for desired location and then export excel file from Epic<br>
+> First, extract from Epic: run antibiogram report for desired location and then export excel file from Epic<br>
-> to run the script, either
+> Then, to run the script, either
 > 1. enter `python3 antibiogram_edit.py` in terminal (mac) or cmd (windows)
 > 2. use right click on the antibiogram_edit.py file and launch with **python launcher**
 ---